The roughness exponent and its model-free estimation: Introduction

-In \Cref{Thm_main}, our main result, we establish the existence of the Hurst roughness exponent under a mild condition on the Faber--Schauder coefficients of $x$.
-We call this condition the reverse Jensen condition and prove that it is satisfied by all typical sample paths of fractional Brownian motion.
-However, even more important than the existence of the Hurst roughness exponent is the fact that the reverse Jensen condition guarantees that the Hurst roughness exponent of $x$ can be obtained as the limit of the classical Gladyshev estimates $\wh H_n(x)$.
-This part of \Cref{Thm_main} can be viewed as a strong consistency result for the Gladyshev estimators in an entirely model-free setting, because no assumption whatsoever is made on the possible dynamics of the function $x$.
-In particular, we do not assume that $x$ can be obtained as a sample path of some stochastic process.
-The Gladyshev estimator is derived from the limit theorem developed by Gladyshev \cite{Gladyshev} and has since been used to estimate the classical Hurst parameter for stochastic processes such as fractional Brownian motion.
-So one conceptual contribution of \Cref{Thm_main} is the observation that the Gladyshev estimator actually estimates the Hurst roughness exponent and that its limit only delivers the classical Hurst parameter if and only if the latter coincides with the former.
+In \Cref{Thm_main}, our main result, we establish the existence of the roughness exponent under a mild condition on the Faber--Schauder coefficients of $x$.
+We call this condition the reverse Jensen condition.
+Even more important than the existence of the roughness exponent is the fact that the reverse Jensen condition guarantees that the roughness exponent of $x$ can be obtained as the limit of the classical Gladyshev estimates $\wh R_n(x)$.
+This part of \Cref{Thm_main} can be viewed as a strong consistency result for the Gladyshev estimators in an entirely model-free setting, because it works strictly trajectory-wise and requires no probabilistic assumptions.
+In particular, we do not assume that $x$ can be obtained as a sample path of some stochastic process, even though this is clearly the typical application we have in mind.
+While the statement of \Cref{Thm_main} appears to be deterministic, its proof is probabilistic.
+It relies on martingale techniques that are applied to a martingale that is hidden in the Faber--Schauder expansion of $x$.
+The corresponding theory is developed in \Cref{martingale section}, where also the proof of \Cref{Thm_main} is given.

+The Gladyshev estimator has traditionally been used to estimate the Hurst parameter of stochastic processes such as fractional Brownian motion.
+So one conceptual contribution of \Cref{Thm_main} is the observation that the Gladyshev estimator actually estimates the roughness exponent and that its limit only delivers the classical Hurst parameter if and only if the latter coincides with the former.
+This is the case for fractional Brownian motion, which is the subject of \Cref{Gaussian examples section}.
+Our main result in this section, \Cref{Theorem example FBM}, shows in particular that the typical sample paths of fractional Brownian motion with drift satisfy the reverse Jensen condition.
+Additionally, it provides almost-sure convergence rates for the corresponding Gladyshev estimates.

+The Gladyshev estimator was originally derived from Gladyshev's theorem \cite{Gladyshev}, which is an almost-sure limit theorem for the weighted quadratic variation of certain Gaussian processes.
+In \Cref{weighted QV section} we systematically investigate the relations between weighted quadratic variation and the roughness exponent.
+In particular, we show that for any continuous function the existence of the weighted quadratic variation is strictly stronger than the convergence of the Gladyshev estimates.
+However, we also provide an example of a function for which the parameter derived from the weighted quadratic variation is different from the roughness exponent.